homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 "Yes," says Carey; "but wouldn't he want to come to the game again the next day in hopes he'd get his chancet to holler?"

-"No," says Hawley; "because, whatever happened they'd be somethin' about it he wouldn't like.
+"No," says Hawley; "because, whatever happened, they'd be somethin' about it he wouldn't like.
 If the Reds win the Alleys on the club'd feel just as good as the Dutchmen, and that'd make him sore.
 And if they lost he'd be glad on account o' the Alleys; but he'd feel sorry for the Germans."

 "Then they's only one thing for Garry Herrmann to do," I says: "he should ought to trade off all his Alleys for Dutch."